xm-online/xm-ms-template/README.md

 2. Start project in you local XM environment and check if it is working, run tests.
 3. Remove `.git/` folder before project modification.
 4. Add project to new git repository where it will evolve and live.
-5. Find and replace `mstemplate` term everywhere in the projects.
+5. Find and replace `eir.management` term everywhere in the projects.
 6. Find end remove everything related to `ExampleEntityFirst` and `ExampleEntitySecond` (after checking how it is proposed to use)
 7. Do you need to use database:
     - if YES - correct liquibase scripts in `resources/config/liquibase`
     - if NO - remove liquibase scripts, config `XmDatabaseConfiguration` and commons `xm-commons-migration-db`
 8. Check all `com.icthh.xm.commons` libraries in `build.gradle` and remove redundant. try to keep minimum set of commons.

 ## Project Structure

 `/src/*/java` structure follows default Java structure.
 `/src/*/lep` structure follows LEP folder structure containing groovy files.
 Source folder is generated as symlink by XM development plugin.
 `/src/main/docker` - Docker configurations for the application and services that the application depends on.

 ## XME features and use cases